Who is a Baker?

 The entry requirements are:

-4. Specialized in a Specific Field
+4. Specialised in a Specific Field

 Although there is no need to make this decision as you begin your training or apprenticeship, it assists to have an idea of the type of baking you’re most interested in.
 You can choose to be an in-store, plant, or craft baker.